rzelazko/lime-tracker/README.md

 ## TODO

-- Add some unit tests for each serie in charts
 - Add test to medicaments form (or other)
 - Add some unit tests for dashboard (maybe with errors and loading tests?)
 - Add period tracking